-- 1. Open the new dressing & remove from the package.
+- 1. Open new dressing & remove from the package.
 Only touch the corners. - 2.
 Apply skin barrier or skin prep to the skin around the wound. - 3.
-Center dressing over the wound. - 4.
+Center dressing over wound. - 4.
 Secure with tape or, if the dressing is adhesive, smooth out the adhesive borders. - 5.
-Discard the packaging into the plastic bag and seal the bag. - 6.
+Discard packaging into plastic bag and seal the bag. - 6.
 Clean your hands. - 7.
 Put the plastic garbage bag in a larger garbage bag for disposal with your regular household garbage.